What type of grant application can we apply for?

 No, this is not obligatory for an EYF-supported activity.
 Depending on the circumstances, you can cover 100% of the participants' costs.
 The EYF does not want to limit access to EYF-supported activities to young people who can afford to pay a participation fee.

 There is no EYF rule stating that only a certain percentage of travel costs can be reimbursed.

 What if we don't know yet what countries the participants will come from?

 Give an indication of your expectations in the grant application (you must have participants from at least 7 Council of Europe member states for an international activity).
-If you receive a grant, you will have to indicate the real situation in your report.
+If you receive a grant, you will have to provide a signed list of participants with your report (see model list of participants).
 You are encouraged to inform the EYF about the situation concerning the participants during the preparatory phase.
 You are also expected to ensure a good geographical and gender balance among the participants.
-Don't forget to prepare a signed list of participants to send with your report (there is a template on the EYF website).

 When can we expect the results and how will we be informed?